tdanyluk/CarND-Vehicle-Detection/README.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in CarDetector::extract_training_features (car_detector.py lines TODO to TODO).
+The code for this step is contained in CarDetector::extract_training_features (car_detector.py lines 67 to 101).

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: